-Extras insurance, otherwise known as general treatment cover or ancillary cover, helps cover the cost of out-of-hospital medical expenses.
-These are things like going to the dentist, physio, chiro or optometrist.
+Extras insurance, also known as general treatment cover or ancillary cover, helps cover the cost of everyday health care services that Medicare doesn’t generally pay a benefit towards.
+These are things like a visit to the dentist, optometrist or physio.

 Why extras insurance?

 Medicare generally doesn’t pay benefits for extras services.
 That means without extras insurance, if you went to an extras provider like a dentist, you’d have to pay the full cost of that treatment out of your own pocket.